OCR-D/ocrd-website/site/en/setup.md

 * `maximum` includes all modules for best performance and full flexibility, but requires the most disk space.

 We encourage the use of the relatively large but complete `maximum` image.
-The `minimum` or `medium` images should only be used when certain that no further OCR-D modules are needed.
+The `minimum` or `medium` images should only be used when certain that none but the included OCR-D modules are needed.

 <details>
   <summary>Click here for a table showing the modules included in each version</summary>